-- 7 IFRS 17 prescribes principles for the measurement of groups of insurance contracts.
-One of the key principles of IFRS 17 is that an insurer recognises and measures groups of insurance liabilities (often referred to as "technical provisions" under current accounting) as the sum of: - (a) the fulfilment cash flows, which are a current unbiased risk-adjusted probability weighted estimate of the present value of the future cash flows that incorporates all available information about those cash flows in a way that is consistent with observable market information; plus (if this value is a liability) or minus (if this value is an asset); and - (b) the contractual service margin (CSM), which is an amount representing the unearned profit in the group of contracts. - 8 The fulfilment cash flows themselves are composed of the following building blocks: - (a) Estimates of future cash flows that will arise as the insurer fulfils the contracts.
+- 9 IFRS 17 prescribes principles for the measurement for groups of insurance contracts.
+One of the key principles of IFRS 17 is that an insurer recognises and measures groups of insurance liabilities (often referred to as "technical provisions" under current accounting) as the sum of: - (a) the fulfilment cash flows, which are a current unbiased risk-adjusted probability weighted estimate of the present value of the future cash flows that incorporates all available information about those cash flows in a way that is consistent with observable market information; plus (if this value is a liability) or minus (if this value is an asset); and - (b) the contractual service margin (CSM), which is an amount representing the unearned profit in the group of contracts. - 10 The fulfilment cash flows themselves are composed of the following building blocks: - (a) Estimates of future cash flows that will arise as the insurer fulfils the contracts.
 This will include only the cash flows inside the contract boundary, i.e. the cash flows that relate to existing contracts rather than future insurance contracts.
 These cash flows include those to future policyholders if they arise from existing contracts.
 The contract boundary can change over time as it is assessed at each reporting date.
 IFRS 17 requires the use of current estimates based on the most up-to-date information available and disclosure of relevant assumptions.
-This measurement basis is entity-specific, e.g. the client portfolios of one insurer are often not the same as another insurer, and the expected lapse rate of clients of insurer B.
+This measurement basis is entity-specific, e.g. the client portfolios of one insurer are often not the same as another insurer, and the expected lapse rate of clients of insurer A may differ from the expected lapse rate of clients of insurer B.